 Ames, IA 50011-4380

-His research has centered upon basic research in developmental psychopathology focused on testing contextual, bio-behavioral and cognitive-developmental models of emotional disorders, improving the empirical utility of assessment and measurement techniques and moving the basic science of developmental psychopathology and measurement theory out of the lab and into real world applications.
-His research has often focused on advanced statistical modeling, and he has published papers contributing to the field of data analysis and methods.
-His research has been funded by the National Institutes of Health, National Science foundation, private foundations and industry.
+His research has centered upon basic research in developmental psychopathology focused on testing contextual, bio-behavioral and cognitive-developmental models of emotional disorders, improving the empirical utility of assessment and measurement techniques and moving the basic science of developmental psychopathology, and measurement theory out of the lab and into real-world applications.
+His research has often focused on advanced statistical modeling.
+He has published papers contributing to the field of data analysis and methods.
+His research has been funded by the National Institutes of Health, National Science Foundation, private foundations, and industry.

 Post Doc in Developmental Psychopathology, Stanford University, 2001

 Ph.D. in Lifespan Developmental Psychology, Florida International University, 1999

 B.A. in Psychology, Florida State University, 1993